DataDog/managed-kubernetes-auditing-toolkit/README.md

 | [kubeletmein](https://github.com/4ARMED/kubeletmein) | kubeletmein _is_ specific to managed K8s environments.
 It's an utility to generate a kubeconfig file using the node's IAM credentials, to then use it in a compromised pod. |
 | [hardeneks](https://github.com/aws-samples/hardeneks) | hardeneks _is_ specific to managed K8s environments, but only for EKS.
 It identifies issues and lack of best practices inside of the cluster, and does not focus on cluster to cloud pivots. |

+### What permissions does MKAT need to run?

+See [this page](./permissions.md) for a detailed list of the permissions MKAT needs to run.

 ## Roadmap

 We currently plan to: